-The historic market town of Appleby is just on your doorstep with its castle, now open again.
-It was the former county town of Westmorland, with a court that had the same status as the high court in London, it is still used as the council local chamber.
-If you are here on a Tuesday morning our local Blue Badge Giude leads an excellent tour round the town.
+The historic market town of Appleby is just on your doorstep with its castle.
+It was the former county town of Westmorland, with a court that had the same status as the high court in London, it is still used as the local council chamber.
+If you are here on a Tuesday morning our local Blue Badge Guide leads an excellent tour round the town.

-Appleby Castle is privately owned & now open again to the public.
+Appleby Castle is privately owned but open to the public.
 Tours can be booked online or at the Tourist Information office.

-If you wish to sit back and relax and watch the scenery drift by, then hop on board the picturesque Settle - Carlisle Railway which stops at Appleby.
+If you wish to sit back, relax and watch the scenery drift by, then hop on board the picturesque Settle - Carlisle Railway which stops at Appleby.
 It winds through the Yorkshire Dales and Eden Valley.
-Steam trains go along this line too a few times each week with the Flying Scotsman a quite regular visitor.
+Steam trains use this line too a few times each week with the Flying Scotsman a quite regular visitor.
 Appleby Golf Course is just down the road with stunning views to the Lake District and over to the Yorkshire Dales.
 The restaurant has a good reputation too.

-Visit historic sites that include Neolithic stone circles, Bronze Age settlements, Roman forts, magnificent castles (such as Brougham & Brough Castle), ancient churches, historic houses and beautiful gardens.
+Visit historic sites that include Neolithic stone circles, Bronze Age settlements, Roman forts, other magnificent castles (such as Brougham & Brough Castle), ancient churches, historic houses and beautiful gardens.

-Appleby is famous for its annual Appleby Horse Fair - the largest of its kind in the World and has been held here since 1685 under the protection of a charter granted by James II.
+Appleby is famous for its annual Horse Fair - the largest of its kind in the World and has been held here since 1685 under the protection of a charter granted by James II.
 Please be aware that most accomodation is fully booked well in advance.

 Appleby: There is plenty to see & do www.applebytown.org.uk

 Dales Highway: Long distance walk from Saltaire to Appleby, show your certiﬁcate for a 10% discount daleshighway.co.uk

 CTC: We offer 10% discount to CTC members www.ctc.org.uk